 Fruit, cone, nut, and seed descriptions

-A male pollinator in needed in order to set fruit.
+A male pollinator in needed in order to set fruit on the female plant.

 Female plants produce 1/2-inch long, clusters of bright red fruits (drupes), which mature in fall.
 Drupes are showy, but hidden by the foliage until the leaves drop.

 This high energy fruit is a favorite for many birds.